|

 Create your 3D model with an eye for correct measurements as well as good aesthetics.
 This might be a work you present as part of your Art and Technology

 final project, so your level of construction is expected to be gallery quality.
+Your project could take one of many forms, such as:

 can use the laser cutter and/or the CNC for this project, its scale